praton1729/praton_maze_blog/_posts/2020-10-31-Basic_kernel_debugging.md

 title: Basic Kernel Debugging Techniques
 ---

+Gist of an introductory session that I took on how to analyze different kinds of kernel issues.
+I have tried to keep it generic buyt somethings are none the less Qualcomm chipset specific.

 # Scope of talk
 - dmesg analysis, dump analysis, tools
 - General kernel debugging